When setting up Azure CDN, you may want to use a naked domain (yourdomain.com) to access. It’s a little tricky, so here’s how I set it up:

 Next set up a custom domain:

-To do this, you’ll need to modify the value highlighted as an A record for your domain’s DNS.
+To do this, you’ll need to modify the value highlighted as a CNAME record for your domain’s DNS.
 It will look like this:

 Setting up SSL and HTTPS Redirect

 With the domain working, you’ll notice that you only have an insecure connection in place, so let’s set that up.